No products in the cart.

 Don’t stop here yet!
 Now that you have an overview of the String of pearls care let’s learn more about many tips on how to take care of it efficiently.

-Look for potting soil made for cactus and succulents.
-Or, if you have sand, pumice, or perlite, you can just mix them, and it will suffice your succulent.
+Look for potting soil made for cacti and succulents.
+Or, if you have sand, pumice, or perlite, you can mix them, and it will suffice your succulent.
 You can also add bark that will provide nutrition to the plant when used in organic potting soil with peat moss.